Stephen Harrison B.Sc. (Hons), M.Sc., MBCS, CITP

 What about other data, such as your e-mails, and web browser shortcuts?
 There is every chance you could have dozens of bookmarks, and even thousands of e-mails.
 Have you saved that e-mail attachment to your PC?
 Have you deleted the e-mail?

 What about your photographs and other important data on your Social Media accounts?
 Whilst it is very low risk this data will be lost, there is always a chance, especially with the proliferation of malware that focuses on the importance of sabotaging and hacking personal data.

 What about the information on your mobile phone?
 Is this backed up anywhere?

 The image below is from a backup software solution and shows the types of personal files that you should consider backing up.

-Having a well-structured file management system in place will make it easier for you to organise what data files you choose to backup, because they are all in one place and are easily identifiable.
+Having a well-structured file management system in place will make it easier for you to organize what data files you choose to backup because they are all in one place and are easily identifiable.

 There are other types of data that you could consider to be part of you plan.
 These include:-

 It is entirely up to you what to include.
 What I would advise is to organize your file and folder structure first, so your backup plan is easier to implement, and update in the future.